Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

 \end{itemize}

-In the following sections~\ref{s3}--\ref{s5}, we work out the quadratic, cubic and quartic generalized quantum Zernike Hamiltonians $\hcH_N$ (\ref{b3}), corresponding to the values $N=2,3,4$, respectively.
+In the following sections~\ref{s3} and \ref{s4}, we work out the quadratic and cubic generalized quantum Zernike Hamiltonians $\hcH_N$ (\ref{b3}), corresponding to the values $N=2$ and $N=3$, respectively.
 For each case, we obtain the quantum symmetries (\ref{b6}), the polynomial algebras (\ref{b7}) and (\ref{b8}), together with the deformed oscillator algebra (\ref{b11}).
 From the latter, the solutions for the possible spectra determined by the equations~(\ref{b12}) are deduced and analyzed.
-Furthermore, such new results are also interpreted as superintegrable perturbations of the isotropic oscillator on the two-dimensional sphere, hyperbolic and Euclidean spaces.
+Furthermore, such new results for $N=3$ are also interpreted as superintegrable perturbations of the isotropic oscillator on the two-dimensional sphere, hyperbolic and Euclidean spaces; recall that the usual isotropic Euclidean oscillator is just the case with $N=1$, thus with a single parameter $\gamma_1$.

-While we have not yet fully derived the general expressions for the deformed oscillator algebra (\ref{b11}) along with the corresponding spectra for arbitrary $N$, we present two conjectures in section \ref{s6} that address these problems.
-Additionally, we provide a brief overview of the case $N=5$ to further verify the correctness of the results.
+In addition, following a similar construction, the fourth-order with $N=4$ and the fifth-order with $N=5$ systems are explicitly solved.
+To facilitate the reading of the paper, the corresponding results are presented in Appendices~\ref{appendixA} and \ref{appendixB}, respectively.
+While we have not yet fully derived the general expressions for the deformed oscillator algebra (\ref{b11}) along with the corresponding spectra for arbitrary $N$, we present two conjectures in section \ref{s5} that address these problems.
 These conjectures serve as a foundation for future work to establish their proofs.

 \sect{The proper (quadratic) quantum Zernike Hamiltonian} Let us consider the quadratic case of $\hcH_N$ (\ref{b3}) with $N=2$ and arbitrary parameters $\gamma_1$ and $\gamma_2$.
 The second-order in the momenta quantum symmetries (\ref{b6b}) commuting with $\hcH_2$ (\ref{b6}) are found to be \be